josamontiel/Detection-Engineering-Framework/ucf.md

 ## Challenges of Creating & Managing Use Cases

-- Out-of-the-box use cases are split-up while covering same scope.
+- **Out-of-the-box use cases are split-up while covering same scope**
   Most out-of-the-box use cases are split up from each other based on their rule content package which can be put (after some analysis of the detection logic) under the same "use case" as they have the same detection scope.

-- No naming conventions or pre-determined directory structure Most SIEM out-of-the-box (and later custom added rules) do not have an overarching naming convention over all rules.
+- **No naming conventions or pre-determined directory structure**
+  Most SIEM out-of-the-box (and later custom added rules) do not have an overarching naming convention over all rules.

-- Most use case approaches have an Attack-centric or quantitative detection bias.
+- **Most use case approaches have an Attack-centric or quantitative detection bias**

-- Most SIEM Vendors have attempted to organize use cases in a Use Case Framework that primarily focuses on a single limited threat model (kill chain or ATT&CK Framework) this misses critical categories like Self-monitoring, localized anomaly detection (that is not attack
+  Most SIEM Vendors have attempted to organize use cases in a Use Case Framework that primarily focuses on a single limited threat model (kill chain or ATT&CK Framework) this misses critical categories like Self-monitoring, localized anomaly detection (that is not attack